precice/precice.github.io/pages/about.md

 The conceptual ideas of preCICE are not completely new. preCICE is an advancement of FSI*ce, developed by Markus Brenk.

+## preCICE.org

+The website in its current form was planned and implemented by CH Lorenz Research and Innovation Consulting together with the preCICE team.
+For more information contact [Christopher Lorenz](https://christopherlorenz.com) at christopher[dot]lorenz[at]chlorenz[dot]ug.

 ## Funding

 <div class="row vertical-align">